Health and Safety

 (4) The Committee shall elect a Chairperson to serve for at least 1 year from those members appointed by the Governor.
 A majority of the membership of the Committee shall constitute a quorum to transact its business.80 Del.
 Laws, c.
 96, § 1; 70 Del.
 Laws, c.
 186, § 1;

 (a) The Department of Health and Social Services shall adopt rules and regulations under and pursuant to this State’s Administrative Procedures Act, Chapter 101 of Title 29, to carry out the objectives of this chapter.
-All prior regulations and rules promulgated by the Delaware Division of Public Health in regards to the screening of newborn infants for diseases shall remain in full force and effect until amended or repealed by the Department.
+All prior regulations and rules promulgated by the Delaware Division of Public Health in regard to the screening of newborn infants for diseases shall remain in full force and effect until amended or repealed by the Department.

 (d) The Director of the Division of Public Health, with advice from the Committee, will determine which disorders shall be on the screening panel.

 (e) Blood specimens for metabolic, hematologic, endocrinologic, and immunologic disorders will be destroyed after screening and testing is complete.
 Screening and testing includes confirmation of any diagnosis.

 (f) Records obtained from screenings will be retained by the Division of Public Health.